PiyushDangre/study-notes/Java/singleton_and_immutable_class.md

 }
 ```

-- Lazy initialization of the class - so here the class is not initialized until getInstanmce(0 is called :
+- Lazy initialization of the class - so here the class is not initialized until getInstanmce() is called.

-Below is a proper creation of Singleton class :
+- Also notice the way below the singleton class has been made thread safe - by using synchronized keyword for getInstance().

 ```Java
 package com.tutorialspoint;